gbmhunter/blog/content/programming/languages/c/preprocessor.md

 MY_FUNC(2)
 ```

-The preprocessor will replace it with: 2*2.
+The preprocessor will replace it with `2*2`.

 ## Variadic Macros

-The C preprocessor allows variadic macros, just like the C compilier allows for variadic functions.
+The C preprocessor allows variadic macros, just like the C compiler allows for variadic functions.
 The variable-length parameters are encapsulated within the variable `__VA_ARGS__`, and you indicate in a macro that you want it to be variadic with ....

 ```c
 #define eprintf(...) fprintf (stderr, __VA_ARGS__)
 ```

-The variadic example below allows for conditional inclusion of debug statements, which behaves just like printf() does.
+The variadic example below allows for conditional inclusion of debug statements, which behaves just like `printf()` does.
 Note that it also uses FreeRTOS and their semaphores for debug UART resource control.

 ```c
 #if(configPRINT_DEBUG_GPRS_MAIN == 1)